SanderSade/Sander.KeyVaultCache/readme.md

 	}
 }
 ```
-In this example we create an instance of the KeyVaultCache where all cached values will expire in 15 minutes after initial fetching, so next request for cached value will re-fetch the value from Azure and cache it again for 15 minutes.
+In this example we create an instance of the KeyVaultCache where all cached values will expire in 15 minutes after initial fetching, so next request for value will re-fetch it from Azure and cache again for 15 minutes.

 The method GetUsername() has parameter isRetry with a default value of false.
 This allows us to implement a very simple retry mechanism - if the initial (isRetry == false) username request fails with exception, we'll try once more.
 And the second attempt with isRetry == true also re-requests the certificate from the Azure Key Vault - maybe a new certificate was added to the data store and Key Vault.